We celebrated the 20th anniversary of continuous human presence in the International Space Station (ISS) last November. What a huge milestone it is!

 Animation from AI enhanced ground based photos taken with 10″ telescope – Credit: Szabolcs Nagy

-It is very easy to observe the Space Station by naked eye!
-Using an application like ISS Detector will tell when the next flyby can be expected.
-It is amazing that the Station has been constantly habited by humans since 2000.
-You will see the ISS as a ‘bright star’ silently crossing the sky, it is worth remembering there are people up there doing incredible scientific work for the benefit of all mankind.
+It is very easy to observe the ISS by naked eye!
+Using an application like ISS Detector will tell when the next ISS flyby can be expected.
+It is amazing that the ISS has been constantly habited by humans since 2000.
+If you will see the ISS as a ‘bright star’ silently crossing the sky, it is worth remembering there are people up there doing incredible scientific work for the benefit of all mankind.

 They are my superheros!